Linear stability of flow in a 90-degree bend

 \section{Problem formulation}

 Figure \ref{a30_LShapeGeometry} shows a bent flow.
-The geometry consists of two parallel impermeable planes, curved so that the bending radius on the centre line is equal to $R$.
-The distance between the planes is constant and is equal to $2d$.
+The channel consists of two parallel impermeable surfaces.
+The length of the straight inlet and outlet sections is equal $L_{in}$ and $L_{out}$ respectively.
+The bending radius on the centre line is equal to $R$.
+The distance between the surfaces is constant and is equal to $2d$.
 A bending parameter is $\delta=R/2d$.
-The paper considers the case of $\delta=1$.
+The paper considers the case of $\delta=1$, $L_{in}=10$ and $L_{out}=60$.
 The incompressible viscous fluid flows under the action of a constant pressure difference between the inflow and the outflow.
 The Reynolds number $Re = \frac{Ud}{\nu}$ was introduced, where $U$ is the maximum velocity of the laminar Pouiseuille flow, and $\nu$ is the fluid viscosity.
 The Navier-Stokes equation is

 where $\boldsymbol{V}$ is the velocity, $\boldsymbol{F}$ is the external force, and $p$ is the pressure.
-At the channel walls, the no-slip condition $boldsymbol{V}=0$ holds true.
+At the channel walls, the no-slip condition $\boldsymbol{V}=0$ holds true.
 The Pouiseuille parabolic profile $V_y=1-x^2$ is imposed at the inflow.
-At the outflow, I impose the standard boundary condition \cite{barkley2002three, sapardi2017linear}
+At the outflow, the standard boundary conditions is imposed\cite{barkley2002three, sapardi2017linear,lanzerstorfer2012global,griffith2007wake}